-My brother Don Hayes and I went to the Air Force recruiter in Battle Creek, MI, and it was a really big deal to us, and the Air Force: twin brothers and stuff.
+My brother, Don Hayes, and I went to the Air Force recruiter in Battle Creek, MI, at age 17, right out of high school, and it was a really big deal to us, and the Air Force: twin brothers and stuff.
 And we said we would enlist if the recruiter would put it in writing we would always be together, unless it was a war zone.
-He had to go up the chain for approval, and they finally let us go.
+He had to go up the chain for approval, and they finally let us enlist in October 1965.